PF-Web page partyfacts.herokuapp.com // PF-Data Github repository // PF-Dataverse archive

 The Party Facts project is a gateway to empirical data about political parties and a modern online platform about parties and their history as recorded in social science datasets.
 It makes use of social media technologies to create a collaborative data infrastructure following an approach to collect data successfully applied by the Encyclopedia of Life (EOL).

 Political scientists have accumulated a large amount of data on political parties.
-This information is included in mass surveys, data handbooks and various datasets on election results, voting records, party characteristics and party positions.
-With this information we can trace the dynamics of party competition across countries and time.
-However, the many existing datasets with crucial information about political parties are difficult to link and there is the need for a platform that helps to combine existing sources.
+This information is included in mass surveys, data handbooks, and various datasets on election results, voting records, party characteristics, and party positions.
+With this information, we can trace the dynamics of party competition across countries and time.
+However, the many existing datasets with crucial information about political parties are difficult to link, and there is a need for a platform that helps to combine existing sources.

 Credits